bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-expo-apps.md

 You can use React Native’s built in testing method, called jest, to perform unit tests on your app.

-1. Add another Run nmp command step to your workflow right after the first **Run npm command** Step.
+1. Add another Run npm command step to your workflow right after the first **Run npm command** Step.
 2. Type `test` in the **npm command with arguments to run** input field.

    ![](/img/jest-test-react-expo.jpg)